What Is Dandruff, Why Do You Have It And How Can You Treat It?

 What Is Dandruff?
-Dandruff Explained 2019

 What is dandruff?
 It’s a broad term used to describe flaking and scaling of the scalp.
 Small amounts of flaking are a normal and natural part of the scalp’s cycle.
 When new skin cells arrive, the old cells die and fall out.
-The problems begin when excessive amounts of shedding take place, and the dead cells become visible.
-Scientists have been studying dandruff causes for years, and still have not determined a definitive cause.
+The problems begin when excessive amounts of shedding take place and the dead cells become visible.
+Scientists have been studying dandruff causes for years and still have not determined a definitive cause.

-However, certain factors are known to contribute to the scalp’s flaking, and understanding these can aid us with better understanding methods of dandruff treatment:
+Certain factors are known to contribute to the scalp’s flaking, and understanding these can aid us with better understanding methods of dandruff treatment:

 When the fungus grows, the scalp is then stimulated to produce more skin cells.
 The more skin cells there are, the more of them die and shed.
 The more of them shed, the more chances they have of becoming clearly visible.
 The dead skin mixes with the sebum, and the result is a greasier kind of dandruff.
 Not life-threatening, but also not too pleasant.

 Tinea capitis is a fungal infection of the scalp.
 Symptoms include itching, dandruff, and even hair loss resulting in bald spots.

 Turns out that weather can also alter your scalp condition and cause dandruff.
 This is especially true in winter, when temperature conditions can become polarized.
 If you walk into a hot, well-heated room from a very cold environment, the sudden changes in temperature can cause itchiness and flaking to begin.
 The scalp is a very sensitive area of the human body, and it is easily affected by environmental changes.